mwhittaker/papers/papers/chamberlin1981history.md

 had more overhead than expected.
 Serializable transactions ended up being the most commonly used.

-**Commentary.**
+## Commentary
 System R introduced a bevy of influential and perennial ideas in the field of databases.
 Unix introduced a bevy of influential and perennial ideas in the field of operating systems.
 It's no coincidence that there are a striking number of system design principles that System R and Unix---as presented in *The Unix Time-Sharing System*---share:

-1. *Unified Abstractions.* Unix unified the file and I/O device abstraction into a single interface.
+1. **Unified Abstractions.** Unix unified the file and I/O device abstraction into a single interface.
 System R unified the table and catalog/metadata API into a single interface (i.e. everything is a relation).
 System R also unifed SQL as the query language used for ad-hoc queries, program-embeded queries, and view definitions.
 System R's decision to use relations to represent the catalog can also be seen as a form of dogfooding.
-2. *Simple is Better.* Unix started as Ken Thompson's pet project as an effort to make development simpler and more enjoyable.
+2. **Simple is Better.** Unix started as Ken Thompson's pet project as an effort to make development simpler and more enjoyable.
 Unix's simplicity stuck and was one of its selling points.
 Similarly, System R spent a considerable amount of effort simplifying the SQL interface to make it as easy to use as possible.
 If a system's interface is too complicated, nobody will use it.
-3. *Performance isn't Everything.* Thompson and Ritchie implemented Unix in C instead of assembly despite the fact that the kernel size increased by one third because C greatly improved the readability and maintainability of the system.
+3. **Performance isn't Everything.** Thompson and Ritchie implemented Unix in C instead of assembly despite the fact that the kernel size increased by one third because C greatly improved the readability and maintainability of the system.
 Similarly, the System R paper comments that the relational model may